lf-edge/ekuiper/docs/en_US/extension/external/external_func.md

 In some scenarios, we hope that eKuiper can create some internal SQL functions through hot reload, and map it as an external service, so that it can directly call the external service.
 Currently, eKuiper provides the configuration method to map an existing external service to an SQL function of eKuiper.
 When running a rule that uses an external function, the data input and output can be converted and the corresponding external service can be called.

+External functions can be categorized into two types: schema-based and schemaless.
+The difference between these two types lies in the way they are configured.
+Schema-based external functions require a schema file to describe the API interface of the service, while schemaless external functions are suitable for simpler scenarios that use the REST protocol and have less complex message.

 ## Configuration

+### Schema-based External Function

 The configuration file of the external function is in json format, which usually consists of two parts: